 When three-letter airport codes became standard throughout the world, the many airports that had been just using a two-letter code simply added an “X” to their code—which explains where LAX, PDX, and others come from.

 The delicious chocolate-hazelnut spread known as Nutella came about due to the restrictions made on chocolate consumption during the Second World War.
 A resourceful Italian pastry chef realized he could get more out of the limited chocolate available by mixing it with hazelnuts.
-First marketed as a solid block, he struck on the creamy form, which he dubbed “Supercrema” in 1951.
+First marketed as a solid block, he struck gold with the creamy form, which he dubbed “Supercrema” in 1951.

-Fear of Young People is Known as “Ephebiphobia”
+Fear of young people is known as “ephebiphobia.”

 It is also a condition long-experienced by society’s adults.
-One professor studying the subject points to a quote from Plato: “What is happening to our young people?
+One professor studying the subject in 2009 pointed to a quote from Plato: “What is happening to our young people?
 They disrespect their elders, they disobey their parents.
 They ignore the law.
 They riot in the streets, inflamed with wild notions.
 Their morals are decaying.
 What is to become of them?”

 Courtship between eagles can be rather death-defying.
 As New York’s Department of Environmental Conservation puts it, “The pair soars high in the sky, begins a dive, and interlocks talons while descending in a series of somersaults.”
 But it usually all works out, with the two producing one or two offspring each year.

-A study on the creature described it this way: “If your body were like that of a cicada, he explained, you would have a thick set of muscles on either side of your torso that would allow you to cave in your chest so far that all your ribs would buckle inward one at a time into a deformed position.
+A study on the creature described it this way: “If your body were like that of a cicada … you would have a thick set of muscles on either side of your torso that would allow you to cave in your chest so far that all your ribs would buckle inward one at a time into a deformed position.
 Releasing the muscle would allow your ribs to snap back to their regular shape and then pulling the muscle again would repeat this.”

-The Author of The Da Vinci Code Was a Failed Pop Star
+The author of The Da Vinci Code was a failed pop star.

 Before he wrote blockbuster thrillers about religious history, Dan Brown worked as a songwriter and pop singer in Los Angeles.
 One of his albums was Angels & Demons, using some of the same design elements in the liner notes that he would use in his novel of the same title six years later.